pwfisher/zibo.core/wiki/Core/Installation.md

 Copy the _zibo.core_ directory to your _modules_ directory:

-    cp -r <extract-directory>/zibo.core modules
+    cp -r <zibo.core directory> modules

-Copy or link the main _index.php_ file to/in your _public_ directory:
+Copy the main _index.php_ file to/in your _public_ directory:

     cp modules/zibo.core/src/index.php public

 ### The Console

-You can also setup the console by copying or linking it to your installation directory:
+You can setup the console by copying it to your application directory:

     cp modules/zibo.core/src/console.php application/